 So now that we’ve stressed the importance of charting with irregular periods, it’s important to talk about the practical stuff. *How* do you chart with irregular cycles?
 What does this mean in practice?

-Since Fertility Awareness-Based Methods of charting are not estimation-based (you didn’t think FABMs were the rhythm method did you???) and since they’re based on real-time bodily observation of the signs of ovulation, you can know with greater certainty what your hormone levels are at any time of the month.
+Since fertility awareness methods of charting are not estimation-based (you didn’t think FAMs were the rhythm method did you???) and since they’re based on real-time bodily observation of the signs of ovulation, you can know with greater certainty what your hormone levels are at any time of the month.
 The body gives us measurable signs of fertility through cervical mucus and basal body temperature, which, after learning how to chart form a certified instructor, women can document and use to identify when she’s fertile with great certainty.
 By learning to know the signs your body gives you, you can also (confidently) answer questions such as: if I have intercourse today, is there a chance I can get pregnant?
 Did ovulation already occur or not?

 For charters with long and irregular cycles, there may be a lot of “potentially fertile windows” that don’t actually lead to ovulation and therefore aren’t actually fertile periods.
 For women avoiding pregnancy and therefore abstaining from intimacy on fertile days, it can be frustrating to figure out.
 But with patience, by the end of a cycle, a woman can know with certainty when and if she ovulated.